nikitaeverywhere/google-hash-code-2017-task/readme.md

 This is the solution for [Google Hash Code 2017](https://hashcode.withgoogle.com) practice task.
 The PDF with problem statement: [/pizza.pdf](https://github.com/ZitRos/google-hash-code-2017-task/blob/master/pizza.pdf).

+Average results of this solution:

++ 871136/1000000 on big data set
++ 47997/50000 on medium data set
++ 41/42 on small data set

+Total average score is **919174**.
+The algorithm has randomization factor, so running it multiple times may yield **even better** results.

 ### Algorithm

 The algorithm to solve this task is following: